MarkWilcock/Generative-AI-Course/25 Use AI tools for Excel.md

 Write an Excel formula to stack the data in these three tables into a combined table.

-## Text Split Exercise: Use an AI to help split a long text into parts
+## Example: Use an AI to help split a long text into parts in Excel

 In Excel I have a column of text containing the full name of several people, in the format
  _last name, title. othernames_